Vinishvats14/RentSplit/Readme.md

 🏠 RentSplit – Rent & Utility Split App

-RentSplit is a full-stack MERN application designed to help roommates split rent and utilities easily.
-Those who faces difficulties in distributing the money among the roommates then it's a great web app for the users you will have a monthly chart according to the expenses you spend .
-And MOREOVER you can add different houses for differnt houses .SO it is very good if you want expense management for a Flat or Pg .
-It supports expense receipts, monthly spending charts, and custom split ratios (50-30-20).
+RentSplit is a practical and user-friendly MERN-based web application designed to solve a common problem faced by PG mates, flatmates, and roommates – managing and splitting shared expenses.
+From rent and utility bills to groceries and daily shared costs, RentSplit ensures transparency and eliminates confusion by automatically calculating who owes whom.
+With features like custom bill splitting, receipt uploads, and a detailed expense dashboard, it simplifies financial tracking in shared living situations.
+By offering secure authentication, a clean interface, and real-time balance updates, RentSplit makes expense management hassle-free, helping roommates focus on living together without conflicts over money.

 🚀 Features